KaptainKrayola/steem-pay-for-upvote/README.md

 A simple node app that will take a list of promoters and send them SBD to promote your post.
 This does not keep any history or anything it just sends the SBD for you.

 ### Setup
 Clone the repository and cd into the folder.
-Inside the folder do
+Inside the folder run
 ```
 npm install
 ```